Luis Urías Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.49 team ERA ranks 21st among all MLB pitching staffs.
+- The Diamondbacks' 4.44 team ERA ranks 20th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to allow 82 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs allowed (82 total, 1.1 per game).

-- The righty last pitched on Thursday against the Philadelphia Phillies, when he tossed six innings, allowing three earned runs while giving up three hits.
+- His last time out came on Thursday against the Philadelphia Phillies, when the right-hander went four innings, surrendering five earned runs while allowing 10 hits.

+- The 25-year-old has amassed an ERA of 5.30, with 5.8 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.